paulorocosta/ai-for-tsp-competition/README.md

 In the competition, we provide the instance, and participants are expected to submit the solution that they believe gives the best (highest) objective for this instance.
 An example solution submission is given in the file `check_solution_surrogate.py`.
-The file submitted on the website should simply be a text file that contains the numbers of the solution on separate lines, e.g.:
+The file submitted on the website should simply be a `.out` file that contains the numbers of the solution on separate lines, e.g.:

 ```